A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Proposed Algorithm

-In general, the diversity $D = 0$ means that the set of nodes $\mathcal{Y}$ is not diverse while $D > 0$ means $\mathcal{Y}$ is diverse.
+In general, the diversity $D = 0$ means that the node set $\mathcal{A}$ is not diverse while $D > 0$ means $\mathcal{A}$ is diverse.
 In other words, the value of $D$ becomes close to zero when a new node is created around the existing nodes.

 Algorithm \ref{alg:ActiveNode} summarizes the estimation process of the diversity of nodes.
-In CAE, the value of $\lambda$ is set as the two times of the number of nodes (i.e., $2|\mathcal{Y}|$) when the diversity $D$ satisfies $D < 1.0\mathrm{e}{-6}$.
-If the number of nodes becomes smaller than $\lambda/2$ after a node deletion process, $\lambda$ is calculated again in line 5 of Algorithm \ref{alg:pseudocodeCAE} using Algorithm \ref{alg:ActiveNode}.
+In CAE, the value of $\lambda$ is set as twice the number of nodes (i.e., $2|\mathcal{A}|$) when the diversity $D$ satisfies $D < 1.0\mathrm{e}{-6}$.
+If the number of nodes becomes smaller than $\lambda/2$ after a node deletion process, $\lambda$ is calculated again in line 6 of Algorithm \ref{alg:pseudocodeCAE} using Algorithm \ref{alg:ActiveNode}.

 As shown in lines 3-4 of Algorithm \ref{alg:pseudocodeCAE}, the first $\lambda/2$ data points (i.e., $\{ \mathbf{x}_{1}, \mathbf{x}_{2},\ldots \mathbf{x}_{\lambda/2} \}$) directly become nodes, i.e., $ \mathcal{Y} = \{\mathbf{y}_{1}, \mathbf{y}_{2}, \ldots, \mathbf{y}_{\lambda/2}\} $ where $ \mathbf{y}_{k} = \mathbf{x}_{k} $ $ ( k = 1, 2, \ldots, \lambda/2 ) $.
 In addition, the bandwidth for the Gaussian kernel in CIM is assigned to each node, i.e., $ \mathcal{S} = \{ \sigma_{1},\sigma_{2},\ldots, \sigma_{\lambda/2}\} $ where $ \sigma_{1} = \sigma_{2} = \cdots = \sigma_{\lambda/2} $.